Baptisms at the Parish of St Bernadette

 -New Parents must attend a baptism preparation meeting along with the godparents of your child prior to setting a baptism date.

--One godparent must be baptised, confirmed, and a practicing Catholic over 16 years or older.
-If the second godparent is not catholic they must be baptised Christian.
+-One godparent must be baptized, confirmed, and a practicing Catholic over 16 years or older.
+If the second godparent is not catholic they must be baptized Christian.

 Baptism Application Form

 Please fill form to receive information on baptism preparation.